readthedocs/readthedocs.org/docs/user/features.rst

 Automatic Documentation Deployment
 ----------------------------------

-We integrate with GitHub, BitBucket, and GitLab.
+We integrate with GitHub, Bitbucket, and GitLab.
 We automatically create webhooks in your repository, which tell us whenever you push a commit.
 We will then build and deploy your docs every time you push a commit.